 \subsection{Overscripting}

-Fischer's Script Theory of Guidance (SToG) posits that external scripts (prompts, roles, instructions) are necessary to help learners coordinate complex tasks \cite{fischer2013}.
-Ideally, these scripts provide a temporary structure that is gradually ``faded" as the learner's internal scripts (schemas) mature \cite{wecker2010fading}.
+SToG posits that external scripts (prompts, roles, instructions) are necessary to help learners coordinate complex tasks \cite{fischer2013}.
+Ideally, these scripts provide a temporary structure that is gradually ``faded'' as the learner's internal scripts (schemas) mature \cite{wecker2010fading}.

-We argue that the ``Copy-Paste" AI workflow represents a pathological case of \textbf{Overscripting} \cite{dillenbourg2002over}.
+We argue that the ``Copy-Paste'' AI workflow (or worse, the one-click ``Accept Changes'') represents a pathological case of \textit{overscripting} \cite{dillenbourg2002over}.
 Because standard LLMs provide complete, high-fidelity solutions instantly, they act as a rigid script that replaces, rather than regulates, the learner's cognitive activity.
-Unlike human tutors who withhold answers to prompt reflection, an unrestricted LLM resolves the problem space immediately, denying the learner the ``productive failure" necessary for transfer \cite{kapur2008productive}.
+Unlike human tutors who withhold answers to prompt reflection, an unrestricted LLM resolves the problem space immediately, denying the learner the ``productive failure'' necessary for transfer \cite{kapur2008productive}.

-To counteract this, we introduce the concept of \textbf{Metacognitive Friction}.
-This design paradigm deliberately slows down the interaction loop, forcing the learner to engage in generative processing.
-This aligns with Bjork's concept of \textit{Desirable Difficulties} \cite{bjork1994}, specifically the ``Generation Effect," which posits that long-term retention is improved when learners must actively retrieve and reformulate knowledge rather than passively consuming it.
+To counteract this, we introduce the concept of \textbf{metacognitive friction} \cite{flavell1979metacognition}: a design paradigm that deliberately slows down the interaction loop to force generative processing.
+Operationally, we implement this through a metacognitive script in the SToG sense: a structured external prompt that guides the learner through the cognitive steps the AI would otherwise bypass.
+This aligns with Bjork's concept of \textit{desirable difficulties} \cite{bjork1994}, specifically the generation effect, which posits that long-term retention is improved when learners must actively retrieve and reformulate knowledge rather than passively consuming it.